AlbionsRefuge/bubbles-faq/customization.md

 ###How to resize animation?

-If you want to use this animation in your own project then predefined size (500px x 1000px) might be unsuitable.
-To resize animation (`canvas` element in fact) you have to change only two parts of `bubbles.js`.
+If you want to use this animation in your own project then the predefined size (500px x 1000px) might be unsuitable.
+To resize the animation (`canvas` element in fact) you have to change only two parts of `bubbles.js`.

-First one is part of the code that is executed just when script is loaded:
+First one is part of the code that is executed just when the script is loaded:

 ```
 var canvas = $("#myCanvas");